UK Value Investor

 In contrast and as expected by most pundits, the FTSE 250 has fared significantly worse than the FTSE 100.

 The obvious reason is that the mid-cap FTSE 250 is much more UK-focused than its large-cap sibling.
-As a result, any negative impact that Brexit may have on the UK economy will be reflected far more in the FTSE 250 than the FTSE 100.
+As a result, any negative impact that Brexit may have on the UK economy will be reflected far more in the FTSE 250 than in the FTSE 100.

 In numeric terms the FTSE 250 is down from a pre-Brexit level of 17,334 to 16,014; a total decline of almost 8%.